spencertipping/peril/image.p.md

 Of course, the compiler can insert those markers for us, going beyond logical names and tying them back to the original Markdown file locations.

+Given all of this, is there any reason to name snippets at all?
+Perl is already fairly flexible about code ordering; maybe we just say that code is rendered as it's encountered, no indirection necessary or supported.
+All the compiler will do is add `#line` markers.